 When in Expert Mode (the checkbox in the upper-right corner) there are many more choices for how symptoms are handled.
-The VAERS database uses the MedDRA symptom classification, and in Expert Mode, it is possible to explore the MedDRA hierarchy in both event choosing and presentations.
+The VAERS database uses the MedDRA symptom classification, and in Expert Mode, it is possible to explore the MedDRA hierarchy in both case choosing and presentations.

 The Medical Dictionary for Regulatory Activities (MedDRA) is a five-level orgnization of all known symptoms:

 Although the full hierarchy is propreitary information, MedAlerts offers a reduced MedDRA that includes only those terms found in VAERS data.

 Symptoms in VAERS are expressed in Lower-Level Terms.
 Therefore, when grouping (for Tables and Graphs) or when selecting Symptoms in Section 2, these Lower-Level Terms are used.

 In Expert Mode, it is possible to look at higher levels of the symptom hierarchy for the purposes of presentations or choosing cases.
 For example, if you want to see all VAERS cases that have heart-related symptoms, you can set the MedDRA Level (in Section 2) to SOC and then select the "Cardiac disorders" Symptom.
 Similarly, if you want to show a table of the broadest symptom classes, you could make a table of Symptoms SOC (Highest).